MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-praise.md

 # Praise in Viva Insights

-You can use this feature in the Microsoft Viva Insights app in Microsoft Teams to recognize the contributions of your employees and coworkers.
+You can use this feature in the Microsoft Viva Insights app to recognize the contributions of your employees and coworkers.
 Praise messages are shown as notifications in Teams.
 You can have a praise message delivered in a private chat, or for wider recognition, in a Teams channel conversation.

 You can also set reminders to send acclaim on a regular basis to your coworkers and view your Praise history.
 See [Set a praise reminder](#set-praise-reminders) and [Praise history](#praise-history) for details.